Feb 01, 2016

 On January 12, 2016, CroppMetcalfe HVAC technician Paul McElwee visited a home in Maryland.
 The family scheduled an appointment because their furnace was not producing any heat.
 Shortly after entering the home, Paul was able to identify the problem: a cracked heat exchanger.

 Not only was the furnace not working, but the cracked heat exchanger was leaking carbon monoxide into the home with a dangerous level of 2000 parts per million in the flue.
-Anything over 100 parts per million in the flue (and 8 parts per million anywhere else in the house) is considered dangerous and is cause to shut down the system and evacuate the house.
+Anything over 100 parts per million in the flue (and 8 parts per million anywhere else in the house) is considered dangerous and is caused to shut down the system and evacuate the house.
 There were no carbon monoxide detectors in the house.

 A young child who was living in the home had been sick for weeks, with doctors unable to identify the source of his nausea and headaches.
 Once Paul identified the CO problem, he recommended the family take the boy to a hospital to be tested for CO poisoning.